 Program execution obeys a sequence of instructions that operate on a collection of data.
 Data communication among instructions usually goes through storages that save intermediate values from a producer instruction for future consumer instructions.
 Two types of storages, registers and memory, are available in a processor.
 A small number of architecture registers can supply data for operations seamlessly.
 Memory, on the other hand, is large and slow, even with caches that enable fast accesses for recently used data.
 Due to the disparity of speeds, modern processors permit instructions to only directly operate on data from registers, and use loads and stores to move the data between memory and registers.
-Therefore, data communication among instructions goes through an indirect path: producer \rightarrow store \rightarrow load \rightarrow consumer.
-Konrad Lai Microprocessor Research Lab.
-Intel Corporation konrad.lai@intel.com
+Therefore, data communication among instructions may go through an indirect path: producer $\rightarrow$ store $\rightarrow$ load $\rightarrow$ consumer.

 In spite of mapping as many program locations to limited registers as possible by the compiler, it is inevitable to use memory for data communication.
-Due to a load often encountered right before the consumer needs for efficient usage of registers and its inherent delays in generating the address and accessing large storages, loads along with their dependent instructions are likely located on the program's critical path [22].
+Due to a load often encountered right before the consumer needs for efficient usage of registers and its inherent delays in generating the address and accessing large storages, loads along with their dependent instructions are likely located on the program's critical path [24].
 The performance penalty of load latency will worsen in future processors.
 As the feature size continues to shrink and clock speed approaches 10 GHz, it is estimated that the access time of a 64KB first-level cache (L1) will take three to seven cycles according to different clock scaling factors using a 35nm technology [1].

-Simulation studies show that each additional cycle in accessing the L_1 data cache degrades the overall IPC by about 3.5% on an Alpha 21264-like pipeline running SPEC2000 integer programs.
+Simulation studies show that each additional cycle in accessing the L1 data cache degrades the overall IPC by about 3.5% on an Alpha 21264-like pipeline running a set of SPEC2000 programs.

-To achieve a zero-cycle load, i.e. the load and its dependent instructions can be fetched, dispatched and executed at the same time; we introduce a new storage structure that can be accessed in early pipeline stages.
+To achieve a zero-cycle load, i.e. the load and its dependent instructions can be fetched, dispatched and executed at the same time; we introduce a new storage structure that can be accessed in early pipeline stages [20].
 The new storage has a very small physical structure to enable fast access time.
 In addition, it uses a novel addressing mechanism to avoid any address calculation.
 Each load and store uses a signature for accessing the new storage.
 A signature consists of the color of the base register along with the displacement value.
 Each color represents a unique instance of the base register.
-A new color is given whenever the content of the register is updated.
-When two memory instructions have the same color, they address memory locations with the same base register and base address.
+A new color is assigned whenever the content of the register is updated.
+When two memory instructions have the same color, they address memory locations with the same base address.
 In this case, the displacement value correctly identifies the data item with respect to the base address.
 A small Signature Buffer (SB) addressed by the memory signature can be established to provide data for memory operations non-speculatively.
-Accessing the SB is initiated early in the pipeline after a memory instruction is fetched and decoded since the signature can be formed without accessing the register file.
+Accessing the SB is initiated early in the pipeline after a memory instruction is fetched and decoded since the signature can be formed directly from the encoding bits of the instruction code.

 Memory dependences or correlations of store-load or load-load are preserved with signatures.
 This property exists in many program constructs such as accessing global and local variables, saving/restoring registers during procedure/function calls, referencing structure records using pointers in linked data structures, or accessing array elements in loop iterations.
-Performance evaluations based on the SPEC2000 integer benchmarks running on an Alpha 21264-like processor model show that 70% of the loads can benefit from a small 8-entry SB to reduce access latency.
-This latency reduction translates to about 13-18% IPC (Instruction-Per-Cycle) improvement.
+Performance evaluations based on the selected SPEC2000 benchmarks running on an Alpha 21264-like processor model show that 70% of the loads can benefit from a small 8-entry SB to reduce access latency.
+This latency reduction translates to about 12-17% IPC (Instruction-Per-Cycle) improvement.